xaveriuskevin/Projects/README.md

 # Projects
-Several Projects that I have done , either for a Company or a fake project for portofilio
+Several Projects that I have done , either for a Company or a fake project for portofolio